naftaliharris/for-x-in-datasets/README.md

 including from the sources above, gathering metadata about them, and, critically, formatting them consistently according to the explicit specifications in SPECIFICATIONS.md.
-By doing so, trying out your method on a number of datasets is hardly more challenging than a basic for-loop.
+By doing so, trying out your method on a number of datasets is hardly more challenging than a basic for-loop in your language of choice.

 Different datasets have different structures, and are gathered to achieve different goals.
 This project considers only datasets with a single tabular structure, and for which the primary goal is to understand or predict a response variable from some feature variables.
-In particular, this means that this collection excludes relational data (like from a SQL database), nested data (like json), and text data.
+In particular, this means that this collection excludes relational data (like from a SQL database), nested data (like json), graph data, and text data.
 It also excludes most time series data and "high dimensional" data, for which there are many more predictor variables than response variables.

 The reason for these limitations is that each different structure requires its own format.
-To achieve critical mass, I've focused just on the structure I believe is most popular, the traditional "high n, low p" tabular dataset.
+To achieve critical mass, we've focused just on the structure we believe is most popular, the traditional "high n, low p" tabular dataset.